kishore-manthri/hello-world/README.md

-# hello-world
-My first hello world repository
-I am testing GIT repository
-How are you?
-tejasree
-kishore
-sudhakar
-sreemathi
+echo "Hello world"
+echo "This is git repository of kishore" echo "We are testing GIT and Jenkins"